SwedbankPay/developer.swedbankpay.com/payments/trustly/index.md

 {% include alert.html type="informative"
                       icon="cached"
-                      body="**Redirect** is the easiest way to direct bank Invoice Payments.
+                      body="**Redirect** is the easiest way to perform payments.
 Redirect will take your consumer to a Swedbank Pay hosted payment page where they can perform a secure transaction.
 The consumer will be redirected back to your website after the completion of the payment." %}